bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     cartesian.1.grid -5 -5 5 5
     cartesian.1.grid {xstep:0.5, ystep:0.5} -5 -5 5 5

-The ``cartesian-xaxis`` command is to draw the x-axis.
+The ``cartesian.1.xaxis`` command is to draw the x-axis.
 The only two parameters passed to it is the lower and upper range that this axis entails.
-Similarly, the ``cartesian-yaxis`` command draws the y-axis with similar parameter requirements.
+Similarly, the ``cartesian.1.yaxis`` command draws the y-axis with similar parameter requirements.

     cartesian.1.xaxis -0.75 5.6
     cartesian.1.yaxis -0.75 4.5

-The ``cartesian-xtick`` is used to draw ticks as well as labels on the x-axis of the coordinate.
+The ``cartesian.1.xtick`` is used to draw ticks as well as labels on the x-axis of the coordinate.
 The list of arguments passed to this command is a list of location of these ticks on the axis.
 For example, if passed as "1 2 3" then the ticks will appear where (1,0), (2,0), and (3,0) points are.
 For each tick, a label string will also appear unerneath that tick.
-Similarly, the ``cartesian-ytick`` command does the same thing except for that it is for the y-axis.
+Similarly, the ``cartesian.1.ytick`` command does the same thing except for that it is for the y-axis.

     cartesian.1.xtick 1 2 3 4 5